spatialthoughts/qgis-tutorials/source/docs/3/processing_graphical_modeler.rst

 Automating Complex Workflows using Processing Modeler (QGIS3)
 =============================================================

 GIS Workflows typically involve many steps - with each step generating intermediate output that is used by the next step.
 If you change the input data or want to tweak a parameter, you will need to run through the entire process again manually.
 Fortunately, QGIS has a graphical modeler built-in that can help you define your workflow and run it with a single invocation.
 You can also run these workflows as a batch over a large number of inputs.

 Overview of the task
 --------------------

-We will take a point layer of maritime piracy incidents and create a processing model to aggregate them over a global hexagonal grid.
+We will take a point layer of maritime piracy incidents and create a processing model to create a density map by aggregating them over a global hexagonal grid.

 Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^